 Some claim that Chattanooga is the “comeback kid” of the state.
 In the past, Walter Cronkite called Chattanooga one of the “dirtiest cities in the U.S.” Today, Main Street has been revitalized, offering a healthy startup scene and plenty of outdoor recreation areas.

-According to rankings from U.S. News, Chattanooga is ranked as number 49 for the best places to live, 27th in the best places to retire, and number three as the top places to live in Tennessee.
+According to rankings from U.S. News, Chattanooga is ranked as number 49 for the best place to live, 27 in the best place to retire, and number three as the top place to live in Tennessee.
 Residents here enjoy a great quality of life, and plenty of entertainment sources are available.

 There are more than a few reasons to move to Chattanooga; it offers people moving to the area a huge housing inventory and reasonable mortgage and rent prices.
 You will also enjoy a healthy job market and high quality of life moving to this city.